New Student Registration and Orientation-at Spring Valley in Glenwood Springs

 It is crucial to your success that you are placed in the classes that are right for you.
 We focus on academics by assessing your current English, math, reading and writing.
 Any student who has not placed into college level English, math and reading with ACT or SAT scores or is not transferring-in college course work in English and math, must take the Accuplacer computerized placement assessment.
 The Accuplacer test will be offered during NSR.

-All incoming students for the 2018 Spring Semester must attend one the following NSR sessions:
+All incoming students for the 2019 Spring Semester must attend the following NSR session:

-Students will move into the residence hall Wednesday Evening August 22 and will finish up with NSR III up on Friday August 24 in the afternoon.
-Students must RSVP by August 15.
+Students will move into the residence hall Wednesday January 9th between 12pm and 5pm will finish up on Friday January 11th in the afternoon.
+Students must RSVP by January 4, 2019.
 On-campus lodging is not available in the residence hall for guests during this session.
 There is a fee associated with NSR.

-It is mandatory for all new full-time students at Spring Valley to attend New Student Orientation.
-It will start the in the afternoon on Friday, August 25 and end on Sunday evening.
+It is Mandatory for all new full-time students at Spring Valley to attend New Student Registration and Orientation.

 New Student Registration (NSR) Frequently Asked Questions